MadhiasM/honor-magicbook-art-touchpad-gestures/README.md

 Click on top right of touchpad

 ## Adjustments
+Before deploying the service in linux, make sure the gesture you want to use are enabled in **Windows**.
+This is due to the fact that the configuration of enabled gestures is stored on the touchpad firmware itself.
+Changing these settings can only be done in Windows at the moment.

 Depending on your distro, you might need to adjust some of the key combos for closing/minimizing windows and opening the notification panel.
 Current implementation for closing window:
 ```c
 ioctl(ufd, UI_SET_KEYBIT, KEY_LEFTALT);